threez/appway/README.md

 Special with this server is, that it has a build in reverse-proxy and therefore has no need for something like nginx or apache.
 The procfile server runs as `root` and listens on port `80`.

-Because the Procserver will host multiple applications on the same host it supports different types of virtual application/webserver proxying:
+Because the **appway** will host multiple applications on the same host it supports different types of virtual application/webserver proxying:

 1. **Host** based: Like `example.appserver.local`
 2. **X-App** based: Like `X-App: example`.
 This is an alternative to make requests using AJAX to multiple applications on the same host without changing the host really.